Purchase and Download

 In the month view, can Monday be made the first day of the week?

-Rather than having an option for this, the app uses the prevailing convention for the locale that the device is set for.
-So if your phone/tablet is set to UK (for example), Lunescope will show Monday as the first day of the week, as that's the prevailing custom there.
-If set to USA, it'll show Sunday.
+Rather than having an option for this, the app uses the prevailing convention for your device's country and language.
+So if your phone/tablet is set to display in UK English (for example), Lunescope will show Monday as the first day of the week, as that's the prevailing custom there.
+If set to US English, it'll show Sunday.

 Why does the image of the moon rotate when I select a different day on the calendar?